Aider-AI/aider/aider/website/docs/more/analytics.md

 aider --analytics-log filename.jsonl
 ```

-If you want to just log analytics without reporting them to MixPanel, you can do:
+If you want to just log analytics without reporting them, you can do:

 ```
 aider --analytics-log filename.jsonl --no-analytics